Mindful-Design/Lagertha/README.md

 ### Prerequisites

-At the moment the redesign runs on PhantomBot 2.3.5.2, and as such it needs this version in order to work.
+At the moment the redesign runs on **PhantomBot 2.3.5.2**, and as such it needs this version in order to work.
 I am working on making a version that will follow along with the PhantomBot main branch better.

 ### Screenshots